Nâzım Hikmet

-Mehmed Nâzım Ran (15 January 1902 – 3 June 1963), commonly known as Nâzım Hikmet ([naːˈzɯm hicˈmet]), was a Turkish-Polish poet, playwright, novelist, screenwriter, director, and memoirist.
+Mehmed Nâzım Ran (17 January 1902 – 3 June 1963), commonly known as Nâzım Hikmet ([naːˈzɯm hicˈmet]), was a Turkish and later Polish poet, playwright, novelist, screenwriter, director, and memoirist.
 He was acclaimed for the "lyrical flow of his statements".
 Described as a "romantic communist" and a "romantic revolutionary", he was repeatedly arrested for his political beliefs and spent much of his adult life in prison or in exile.
 His poetry has been translated into more than 50 languages.

 Family

-According to Nâzım Hikmet, he was of paternal Turkish and maternal German, Polish and Georgian descent.
+According to Nâzım Hikmet, he was of paternal Turkish and maternal German, Polish, French and Georgian descent.
 His mother came from a distinguished cosmopolitan family with predominantly-Circassian (Adyghe) roots, along with high social position and relations to the Polish nobility.
 From his father's side, he had Turkish heritage.
-His father, Hikmet Bey, was the son of Çerkes Nâzım Pasha, another Circassian, after whom Nâzım Hikmet was named.
+His father, Hikmet Bey, was the son of Mehmet Nâzım Pasha, after whom Nâzım Hikmet was named.

-Nazım’s maternal grandfather, Hasan Enver Pasha, was the son of the Polish-born Mustafa Celalettin Pasha and Saffet Hanım, the daughter, Omar Pasha, a Serbian, and Adviye Hanım, a Circassian who was the daughter of Çerkes Hafız Pasha.
+Nazım's maternal grandfather, Hasan Enver Pasha, was the son of the Polish man Mustafa Celalettin Pasha (born: Konstanty Borzęcki) who had escaped to the Ottoman Empire after the failure of the 1848 Polish uprising, and Saffet Hanım, the daughter, Omar Pasha, a Serbian, and Adviye Hanım, a Circassian who was the daughter of Çerkes Hafız Pasha.

 Mustafa Celalettin Pasha (born Konstanty Borzęcki herbu Półkozic) wrote Les Turcs anciens et modernes ("The Ancient and Modern Turks") in Istanbul in 1869.
-That is considered one of the first works of national Turkist political thought.
+That is considered one of the first works of Turkish nationalist political thought.

 Nâzım Hikmet's maternal grandmother, Leyla Hanım, was the daughter of Mehmet Ali Pasha, of French Huguenot and German origin, and Ayşe Sıdıka Hanım, a daughter of Çerkes Hafız Paşa.
 Nâzım Hikmet and Celile Hanım's cousins included Oktay Rifat Horozcu, a leading Turkish poet, and the statesman Ali Fuat Cebesoy.